BjornL1/to_the_list_gd2/README.md

 - As a Site User, I can add and view items to a list so that I can easily store and find my items.
 - As a Site User, I can rename an item so that I don't need to delete and recreate a new item if I accidentally named it wrong.
 - As a Site User, I can delete items so that I can remove ones that are no longer needed.
-- As a Site User, I can duplicate an item so that I can reuse the name and quantity and quickly create a similar item which can easily be adapted if needed instead of creating a new one.
 - As a Site User, I can add/delete/rename my items added to other users' public lists so that I can easily share my items with other users.

 #### EPIC Site Administration